-For the German Government it remains a major priority to see the Ottawa, Cluster Munitions and UN Conventional Weapons Conventions be implemented worldwide and become universal in scope.
-This can help reliably prevent any future deployment of anti personnel mines and cluster munitions and thereby ensure these weapons can no longer pose any threat.
+For the German Government it remains a major priority to see the Ottawa, Cluster Munitions and UN Conventional Weapons Conventions implemented worldwide.
+In this way, we hope to make a lasting contribution towards ensuring that anti-personnel mines and cluster munitions will not be deployed in the future and will thus no longer pose a threat.

 Although much has been achieved in the battle against anti personnel mines since the 1990s and much will be achieved in the battle against cluster munitions over the years to come, many countries are unlikely to be able to fulfil the obligations they have assumed under these Conventions on schedule, especially as regards the clearance of suspected contaminated areas.
 Over the years ahead these countries will therefore still need appropriate international support.

 In addition to funding bilateral projects, the Federal Foreign Office will continue to work with all relevant international organizations concerned with humanitarian mine and ordnance clearance.
 Its main partners here are the United Nations Mine Action Service (UNMAS) in New York, which has been given a coordinating role within the United Nations; the United Nations Development Programme (UNDP); the International Campaign to Ban Landmines (ICBL); the Cluster Munitions Coalition (CMC); and the Geneva International Centre for Humanitarian Demining (GICHD).

 - ITEP (International Test and Evaluation Program for Humanitarian Demining)

 - ICBL (Internationa Campaign to Ban Landmines)

 - GICHD (Geneva International Centre for Humanitarian Demining)

 - UN Mine Action Service "E-MINE" (electronic gateway)